AgentSIMOTP sessions for agents

 ← Blog

 Every OTP service runs a carrier lookup before sending verification codes.
 If your number returns 'VoIP', the code is never sent.
-Here's how it works and how to check.
+Here's how it works, what it means for AI agents, and where programmable numbers actually fit.

 Your AI agent needs to verify a phone number.
 You provision one from Twilio, Vonage, or any virtual number provider.
 The verification code never arrives.
 No error, no explanation — just silence.